kroffo/kroffo.github.io/index.md

 </div>

 Hello!
 My name is Kenny Roffo, and I am a Software Engineer at NASA Jet Propulsion Laboratory.
-I am currently working on flight software for an upcoming mission to Jupiter to study Europa.
-In addition, I split my time to work on a discrete event simulator for modeling our spacecraft activities before transmission.
-I am also working slowly at earning my Master's degree in Computer Science through Johns Hopkins Whiting School of Engineering to strengthen my expertise.
-Before coming to JPL, I earned a Bachelors of Science at SUNY Oswego completing three
+My main project at work is focused on the development of a discrete event simulation system for modeling spacecraft activities before they are uplinked for execution.
+Before coming to JPL, I earned a Bachelors of Science at SUNY Oswego completing three majors: Physics, Mathematics and Computer Science.
+Some of the notable things I did during my college career
-majors: Physics, Mathematics and Computer Science.
-Some of the notable things I did during my college career include:
+include:

 - Astrophysics research of RR Lyrae variable stars at Delhi University in India (Summer 2014)